deadly/valorant-stream-yoinker/README.md

 https://discord.com/invite/faeM7p92pz

 # How to use
 **MAKE SURE VALORANT IS OPEN BEFORE RUNNING.** Wait for a game to start, and then names will start printing and being checked.
-Make sure to adjust your settings.json file to yuor preferences.
+Make sure to adjust your settings.json file to your preferences.
 You can open this file in any text editor (e.g Notepad).

 settings.json: